huangfrederick/Anki-Remote-Controller/README.md

 # Anki-Remote-Controller
 Simple wireless controller for reviewing anki decks.
 It's just 5 buttons to navigate the desktop UI.

-Header file for RF communications were obtained through open source software.
-See uploaded folder for details.
+Header file for bluetooth communications were obtained through open source software.
+Too lazy to write it myself.
+See uploaded 'ESP32-BLE-Keyboard' for details.

 Written for esp32 development boards.